Mregussek/MAREngine-docs/references/classes-ecs/scenemanager.rst

 | :ref:`Scene*<class_Scene>` m_scene      | ``nullptr``             |
 +-----------------------------------------+-------------------------+

-m_scene is a Scene pointer that need to be managed (that need to be played).
+m_scene is a Scene pointer that needs to be managed (that needs to be played).

 .. _class_member_Scene_m_playStorage: